A small Tuscan city, with a beautiful historic centre and a vibrant cultural life, Prato has a lot to offer visitors.

 - the church of Santa Maria delle Carceri by Giuliano da Sangallo, with a Greek cross plan

 - Palazzo Datini, the late fourteenth century home of the famous 'Merchant of Prato', Francesco Datini

 - Palazzo Pretorio, the former city hall of Prato, now a museum with a collection of about 3000 items from the fourteenth to the twentieth century, including works by Donatello, Filippo Lippi and Filippino Lippi

 Yet to be transformed by mass tourism, Prato is the perfect environment for immersion in Italian language and culture.
 With a population of over 195,000, Prato is the second-largest city in Tuscany (after Florence).
 Like many cities in Europe, Prato has a multicultural community.
 It is also home to one of the largest Chinese migrant populations in Europe.
 This diversity is reflected in the cultural and artistic life of the city.

 The major sites are located within the city's medieval walls and in easy walking distance of our centre.
-For places of interest and other useful information in English, view the Città di Prato website and the Prato city map.
+For places of interest and other useful information in English, view the Città di Prato website.

 Don’t forget to try out the many restaurants, theatres, sporting clubs, and shopping centres all of which are just a short walk or bus ride away.
 Our recommended list of establishments (with discounts for Monash visitors and students) is available on the Monash Prato Card page.